 Allen: Tell us something about yourself.

-Allen: What were some of the first comic books you ever read?
+Allen: What was the first comic book you ever read?

 Allen: How did you get involved in the comic book industry?

 David: I started by writing fan letters.
 I guess that was in the late 1970s early 1980s.
 First fan letter I ever wrote was to Bill Mantlo when he was writing MICRONAUTS for Marvel (which had quickly become my favorite comic book), and to my surprise and delight, he wrote back to me.
 I was 13, 14, and got a letter from my favorite comic writer.